Lyle24/zhibingeng/index.md

 Here is my [<u>CV</u>](./Curriculum_V) .

 ## Research
-My research area is Representation Theory of Real and P-adic Groups.
+My research area is Representation Theory of Real and P-adic Lie Groups.
 I'm also interested in the Langlands Program.

 ## Preprint
 - On the existence of twisted Shalika periods ([<u>pdf</u>](./Curriculum_V))